Ad Space — Top Banner

 What happens if I keep driving with P2565?

-The turbo will run in a reduced or fixed boost mode.
-Performance suffers but the engine is somewhat protected.
-Extended driving can cause fuel economy and emission issues.
+The turbo will run in a reduced or fixed boost mode to protect the engine.

 What does 'short to power' mean in the sensor circuit?